WDMC (AM)

 WDMC (920 kHz) is a listener-supported AM radio station broadcasting a Catholic religious format.
 It is licensed to Melbourne, Florida, and serves the Space Coast.
 It is owned by Divine Mercy Communications.
 Most of the programming comes from the EWTN Radio Network.
 The station makes appeals to its listeners to support its ministry with donations.

 By day, WDMC is powered at 8,000 watts.
 But to protect other stations on 920 AM, it reduces power to 4,000 watts at night.
 It uses a directional antenna at all times.
-The transmitter is on Eau Gallie Boulevard in Melbourne.
+The transmitter site is on Eau Gallie Boulevard in Melbourne.